Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 - Educate patient and family about the relationship between partial adherence and resistance.

-- Educate patient and family about resistance and constraint of later choices of ARV drug (that is, explain that although a failure of adherence may be temporary, the effects on treatment choice may be permanent).
+- Educate patient and family about resistance and constraint of later choices of ARV drug (i.e., explain that although a failure of adherence may be temporary, the effects on treatment choice may be permanent).

 - Develop a treatment plan that the patient and family understand and to which they feel committed.

-- Establish readiness to take medication by practice sessions or other means.
+- Establish readiness to take medication through practice sessions or other means.

 - Consider a brief period of hospitalization at start of therapy in selected circumstances for patient education and to assess tolerability of medications chosen.